Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 > - `finish`: _Run until current function returns_
 > - `until`: _Continue until a certain line or loop ends_
 >
-> **Note also** that you can abbreviate the commands as long as there is no ambiguity
+> **Note also** that you can abbreviate the commands as long as there is no ambiguity!
 >
 > Meaning if you have two commands: `continue` and `complete`, you have to type `con` or `com`

+Getting the values of the local variables:
 ```bash
 (gdb) i lo
 ```
 = **info locals**
-- We get the values for the local variables
 - <img width="976" height="128" alt="Screenshot from 2026-02-12 08-25-16" src="https://github.com/user-attachments/assets/28aeb5f9-93fd-4da7-931a-28193ba1f6a9" />